faizanvahevaria/langoor-jamstack-test/content/team/003-rupa-odedara.md

     url: "https://gardenuity.com"
     description: "JAMStack base ecommerce website."
   - name: CardNet
-    logo: /img/clients/cardnet-logo.png
+    logo: /img/clients/cardnet-logo.jpg
     url: "https://card.net.in"
     description: "Digital Visiting Card Application with really cool animation style card templates.
 The entire app will be based on JAMStack.
 Work in progress."
   - name: RBCSAI - IIT Madras
-    logo: /img/clients/rbcdsai-iit-madras-logo.png
+    logo: /img/clients/rbcdsai-iit-madras-logo.jpg
     url:
-    descriptiion: "Work in Progress.
+    description: "Work in Progress.
 This website is a complex multi author blog type website with many different sections.
 My responsibilities are to build the best UX by using really cool animations to make this organization look modern."
 ---